plone/documentation/docs/classic-ui/tinymce-customization.md

 ```{versionadded} Plone 6.2
 ```

-If you own a commercial TinyMCE license, you can provide the key in {menuselection}`Site Setup --> TinyMCE --> Advanced`.
+If you own a commercial TinyMCE license, you can enter the key in the control panel {menuselection}`Site Setup --> TinyMCE --> Advanced`.

 The TinyMCE 8 commercial license key will have a `T8LK:` prefix.